https://www.slab.org.uk/guidance/when-fresh-grants-or-applications-for-abwor-are-required/

 The reasons separate applications for ABWOR are required are:

-A pre hearing panel cannot take place on the same day as a full children’s hearing, which means that you should have sufficient time to seek ABWOR for both hearings.
 If there is no time to fix a pre hearing panel on a separate date and the Reporter therefore arranges for the pre hearing matters to be determined at the beginning of the full hearing then, only one application for ABWOR is required.
-You should explain this when applying for ABWOR to attend an unspecified children’s hearing and when answering the associated Effective Participation questions in the application.
+You should explain this when applying for ABWOR to attend an unspecified children’s hearing and when answering any associated Effective Participation questions in the application where the applicant is 18 years of over.

 Assistance by Way of Representation for children’s proceedings